kjleopold/datafun-07-ml/README.md

     * matplotlib
     * seaborn
     * scipy
+    * spacy *do not add to requirements.txt, install this separately*

 ### 2. Git add-commit-push
 Push changes from local to GitHub with clear commit message (use this step often).
 ```